philips-labs/2022-10-03_aws-community-day-nl-runners/slides.md

 * Support Spot and On-Demand
 * Create instance by CreateFleet API with type `Instant`.
-* Limit permission to the istance
+* Limit permission to the instance
 * Optional ephemeral
 * Optional bring your own AMI and custom cloud-init
 * Cached GitHub agent to improve boot time.